• Skip to content

 Just over 4,000 Hull residents aged 16+ years participated in the adult Health and Wellbeing Survey 2019.
 Quota sampling was used and interviewers approached participants through knocking on their doors.
 Questionnaires were left for the survey responder to complete in their own time, and then the interviewer collected the completed questionnaire at an agreed later date.

-Individual topic summary reports have been produced for the most recent survey, although there are a couple of reports which combine the information from different topics.
+Individual topic summary reports have been produced for the most recent survey, although there are a couple of reports which combine the information from all the different topics.
 If you want something specific examining from the survey that is not included in the following reports, please contact us at [email protected] and we may be able to help.

 General physical health